Pipeline plumbing that turns anonymous traffic into qualified meetings.

 How we rebuild revenue ops

 Audit, restructure, sequence, attribute.
-Roughly 6–8 weeks for the first phase, then ongoing optimisation.
+Roughly six to eight weeks for the first phase, then ongoing optimisation.
 The audit alone usually surfaces enough to pay for the project.

 Audit the funnel you actually have